Milk Cups to Grams & Fl Oz Converter - All Types Instantly

 Pro Baker's Tip

 For the most accurate results, always weigh your dairy products!
 Volume measurements can vary by up to 10% depending on temperature, brand, and even how you pour.
 Greek yogurt especially varies between brands - Fage can be 290g/cup while others are 280g/cup.
-A digital scale removes all guesswork.
+When working with ounces, remember: fl oz measures volume, not weight.
+1 cup = 8 fl oz for all liquids, but the weight in grams varies by density.

 Your Top 5 Most Searched Conversions